wandyezj/wandyezj.github.io/docs/_posts/2022-12-22-repository-basics.md

 Pipelines can automate publishing of libraries and application deployment.

-Pipelines are key for rep
+Pipelines are key for reproducible builds and enforcing quality checks.

 ### Package System